TeamJeeves/Jeeves-Bot-Documentation/docs/commands/warcraft/pricecheck.md

 **Examples**

-* `!pricecheck Primal Fire` - Get a PriceCheck for [Primal Fire] on your realm (the realm that was setup on the discord server)
+* `!pricecheck Primal Fire` - Get a PriceCheck for [Primal Fire] on your realm (the realm that was set up on the discord server)

 * `!pc us-proudmoore Primal Fire`    - Get a PriceCheck for [Primal Fire] on Proudmoore-US